 The report was commissioned to inform the work of the new national Taskforce by focusing on people living with multiple conditions and drawing insights from their first-person accounts.
 It builds on existing evidence and supports our recent research, which explores data and stories of people with multiple long-term conditions living in inner-cities, looking at progression and its links with age, ethnicity and deprivation.

-The Taskforce on Multiple Conditions is a collaborative programme of activity, driven and funded by three main programme partners - The Richmond Group of Charities, the Royal College of General Practitioners and ourselves, to learn more about the causes of, and potential solutions to, the growing health challenges of multiple long-term conditions.
+The Taskforce on Multiple Conditions is a an ambitious cross-sector partnership, driven and funded by three main programme partners - The Richmond Group of Charities, the Royal College of General Practitioners and ourselves, to learn more about the causes of, and potential solutions to, the growing health challenges of multiple long-term conditions.

 Building on these findings, the Taskforce has identified a series of activities to take forward, including reviewing information and support offer available through the partners involved, including the 14 national charities part of The Richmond Group, engaging more people with long-term conditions and their carers in the debate about addressing care needs; and continuing to build the evidence base to underpin policy and strategy.
 The research has also highlighted the need to review the language used to communicate about multiple long-term conditions to widen the biomedical lens, work that we are taking forward.